quantumdolphin/Gatekeeper_KIT_mutations_non_equilibrium_alchemy/Methods.md

 | D816V/T670V     | 360          | 7             |
 | D816V/T670I     | 270          | 180           |

+These trends demonstrate how subtle shifts in hydrophobicity and sterics at the gatekeeper site can dramatically reprogram ligand preference — even flipping drug resistance.
+Avapritinib, which prefers a clean, deep hydrophobic back pocket, becomes increasingly penalized.
+Midostaurin, which binds more flexibly, benefits up to a point — until the gate is too narrow.

 ---

 ## 5. Experimental & Computational ΔG Calculations